- The threat

 In July the caterpillars congregate in the nest to pupate into adult moths, which can take up to four weeks.
 Spent nests found after adult moth emergence will invariably contain pupae cases.

-For information about regulations and requirements applying to the import of oak plants, or to the movement, handling and disposal of oak material in the OPM-affected areas, contact our Plant Health Service on:
+For information about regulations and requirements applying to the importation of oak plants, or to the movement, handling and disposal of oak material in the OPM-affected areas, contact our Plant Health Service on:

 Tel: 0300 067 5155